StefanBonney/Code-Project_2020...Python-SCP-File-Transfer-And-Integrity-Test-For-Txt/README.md

 #=======================================================================================

-# NOTES - GENERAL USE NOTES
+# NOTES - General use notes

 The file to be compared needs to have some text content in it.
 Otherwise the script will fetch an empty object, and the test will fail as there is no object with which to make the comparison.